aneoconsulting/ArmoniK.Core/README.md

 ### Tests

-There are a number of tests that help to verify the successful setup of ArmoniK.Core.
+There are a number of tests that help to verify the successful installation of ArmoniK.Core.
 Some of them require a full deployment of ArmoniK.Core, for others a partial deployment is enough.

 More about tests, see [Tests of ArmoniK.Core](./.docs/content//1.concepts/2.tests.md).